laravelpakistan/website/README.md

 ## Maintainers

-The Laravel Pakistan's portal is currently maintained by [Zubair Ansari](https://github.com/officialzubairansari), [Haseeb Baig](https://github.com/mirzahaseebbaig).  and [Shoib Shams](https://github.com/shoaibshams/).
+The Laravel Pakistan's portal is currently maintained by [Zubair Ansari](https://github.com/officialzubairansari), [Mirza Haseeb Baig](https://github.com/mirzahaseebbaig).  and [Shoib Shams](https://github.com/shoaibshams/).
 If you have any questions please don't hesitate to create an issue on this repo.

 ## Contributing